swagner23q/toDo/README.md

-# Places where I've been
+# To Do

-#### a program that allows entering and updating of contact information
+#### a program that allows entering and deleting tasks

-### By Rob King
+### By Rob King and Sara Wagner

 ## Description
 This application is a study in OOP using constructors and prototypes with javaScript.
-A user enters attributes to places where they have been.
+A user enters tasks and deletes them when completed.

 ## setup
 The application can be installed by cloning the project from GitHub.